-The best castles to see for your walks in Brussels
+The 7 best castles to explore near Brussels

 Don't wait until July 19, castle day, to visit one.
 If you thought that the only medieval remains in Brussels are the Porte de Halle, You are wrong!
 You wouldn't have enough with a day to go around the castles in Brussels.